AlexandreDecan/Lexpage/doc/websockets.md

 messages.
 It means that it does not matter the place in the code where we actually change a model, each change will create a websocket event.

-We currently use 2 different websockets:
+We currently use one websocket for 2 purposes:

 Minichat
 --------